NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 + The start or end of the line falls within the firing cone.
 + The line intersects with the firing cone.

-#todo("A figure for this would probably reaaaaaly help")
 Using this we can rebuild a list of terrain lines that fall within the firing cones.

 The lines are determined as follows: